Club Events & Matches

 - Match Chair and the Match Secretary may not act as the Match Judge/Official.

-Along with the Match Application, the club must furnish UKC with an official advertisement for its event (Flyers, emails, websites, newspapers, etc.).
+Along with the Match Application, the club must furnish UKC with an official advertisement for its event no less than 15 days prior to the match (Flyers, emails, websites, newspapers, etc.).
 It is the responsibility of the club to ensure that every opportunity is taken to present UKC events to the club members, other local clubs, and the public.
 Official advertising of events is a necessary step when offering competitive trials and shows.
 UKC events are open to anyone eligible and in good standing with the UKC.

 - Match Chairperson and Match Secretary: Name and contact information.